A Golden Dawn Given to Me By the Hidden Hand of God

 This memoir, for example, which I wouldn’t have if it wasn’t for the spiritual experiences, has become an amazing story I get to enjoy writing, be proud of, and share with others.
 I’m having a lot of fun doing the work that I do, and most of my expenses are paid for allowing me to do it.
 That kind of scenario would be a lot less likely if I wasn’t diagnosed with a mental illness.

-I describe more positive results throughout my spiritual memoir story, The Struggle Within.
-I shall be publishing the various volumes of this multi-volume memoir in the future.
+I describe more positive results throughout my story of struggle, The Struggle Within.
+I shall be publishing the various volumes of this multi-volume memoir (mostly written in diary format) in the future.
 Sri Chinmoy did not make my life worse by helping me have the spiritual experience I described in my 4th blog article which caused me to end up at the Abbie J. Lane mental health clinic — he — or God — made my life better.
 He justifiably helped me deal with the karma I had endured from past behaviour.

 Usually, it’s not easy to understand how the hidden Hand of God is working in someone’s life until you understand their story a lot better.